How to Store Microgreens to Maximize Shelf Life

 Use a container as small as possible without crushing the microgreens.

-What Should the Container be Made From?
+What Should the Container Be Made From?

 Condensation more readily forms on glass containers.
 Plastic is more of an insulator than glass and is a better choice for storing microgreens.